 For storage, you have a 512GB Solid State Drive (SSD), which is way better than the 128GB SSD in the HP Pavilion 13-s128nr x360, an Intel Core-i5 powered convertible laptop.
 The SSD storage suffices for faster boot times and snappy performance unlike the traditional-spinning hard drives found in most entry level laptops, but we’re glad that SSDs are becoming a new standard for ultrabooks and mid-high-end laptops.

-The FHD touchscreen is, perhaps, the Flip UX360CA’s most appealing aspects, especially when put side-by-side with its direct competition.
+The FHD touchscreen is, perhaps, the Flip UX360CA’s most appealing aspect, especially when put side-by-side with its direct competition.
 The 13.3-inch laptop comes with a FHD touch screen and has a 1,920-by-1,080 resolution set on Mineral Grey style.
-The FHD touch-sensitive display panel is very responsive and boasts of 72% NTSC and full sRGB color gamut, which means that photos and films show more accurate colors.
+The FHD touch-sensitive display panel is very responsive and boasts 72% NTSC and a full sRGB color gamut, which means that photos and films show more accurate colors.

-Since it uses a fanless design, we are looking at better battery life; the 3-cell 54 WH battery can give you anything close to 12 hours before you can plug it to a power outlet.
-This adds up as a big plus to such a decent system, since most competitors offer a maximum of 6-8 hours of battery life.
+Since it uses a fanless design, we are looking at better battery life; the 3-cell 54 WH battery can give you anything close to 12 hours before you can plug it into a power outlet.
+This adds up as a big plus to such a decent system since most competitors offer a maximum of 6-8 hours of battery life.

 The Bottom Line